wpietri/sucks/protocol.md

 |US|mq-na.ecouser.net|
 |"World-wide"|mq-ww.ecouser.net|

-## Rest API - ("IOT")
+## Rest API - ("IOT MQ")

-For IOT devices the app sends commands to the device over a Rest API utilizing the secret that comes from the earlier HTTPS calls.
-This API has only been tested from an "IOT" device, but could possibly work for "Non-IOT" devices as well.
+For IOT MQ devices the app sends commands to the device over a Rest API utilizing the secret that comes from the earlier HTTPS calls.
+This API has only been tested from an "IOT MQ" device, but could possibly work for other devices as well.

 The Rest API utilizes the same portal URL as used previously, but with the iot/devmanager endpoint:
 `